 Members are expected to spend additional time to review materials and other preparations for council meetings.

-Advisory Council members follow the application process through the Independent Appointments Commission on the Public Service Commission website.
+Advisory Council members follow the merit based application process.
 After this process, the Minister Responsible will then appoint Advisory Council members for two-year terms and appoints the chairperson for a three year term.